Willamette Valley Oregon, USA Travel Guide

 At the valley's southern end, a gateway to al fresco adventure.

 The Willamette River itself offers water resources and supports diverse ecosystems.
 While not the main the primary goal for tourism, it has opportunities for kayaking, fishing, and riverside recreation.
-An extensive network of country roads winding through vineyards and farmlands makes the valley a joy to explore by car or bicycle, with panoramic views appearing around every bend.
+An extensive network of country roads winding through vineyards and farmlands renders the valley a joy to explore by car or bicycle, with panoramic views appearing around every bend.

 Shields the valley, creating a rain shadow and warmer, drier summers conducive to viticulture.